MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api-client-libraries.md

    DeployRClient deployRClient = new DeployRClient(new Uri("https://dhost:port"));
    ```

 Review the resulting API client stub that was generated.
-You can provide some custom headers and make other changes before using the generated client library stub to [authenticate and call the service consumption APIs](#authentication).
+You can provide some custom headers and make other changes before using the generated client library stub to [authenticate and call the service consumption APIs](api-client-libraries.md#authentication).

-## CSharp Client Library Example
+## Building and Using a Core Client Library from Swagger (CSharp and Azure Active Directory)

 1. Statically generate CSharp client libraries from the `rserver-9.0.1.json` swagger.
 [Download `rserver-swagger-9.0.1.json`](https://microsoft.github.io/deployr-api-docs/9.0.1).